-For more information about Proxying for Exchange Web Services, visit the following Microsoft Web site:
+For more information about the Get-Credential command, visit the following Microsoft Web site:

 Article ID: 975165 - Last Review: Mar 29, 2017 - Revision: 3